 You can find this new option in the View menu or by clicking on the new Spectacles icon on the toolbar.
 When enabled you see a Proofing label at the top of the Viewer.
-The screenshot above shows all the ingredient, from Process Recipe with Output Sharpening to Recipe Proofing.
+The screenshot above shows all the ingredients, from Process Recipe with Output Sharpening to Recipe Proofing.

 The tool tabs are reordered as well as the tools on the tabs.
 Most noticeably the Composition tool tab is gone but you can revive it manually as it is still there.
 You also can bring the Capture One 9 default back from the built-in workspaces.

-In my post Using Tangent with Capture One Pro I share my experience with this combination.
+In my post Using Tangent with Capture One Pro, I share my experience with this combination.

 Camera Focus Tool

-In earlier versions of Capture One Pro you had the ability to remotely control the focus in smaller or bigger steps during Live View.
+In earlier versions of Capture One Pro, you had the ability to remotely control the focus in smaller or bigger steps during Live View.
 These controls were part of the Live View Controls tool.

 In Capture One Pro 10 there is now a separate Camera Focus tool.
-It contains the focus control plus an AF button for auto focus.
+It contains the focus control plus an AF button for autofocus.

-Another new is that this new tool not only works during Live View, but also when tethering without Live View.
-This however is exclusive for Phase One XF + IQ and Sony cameras.
+Another new is that this new tool not only works during Live View but also when tethering without Live View.
+This, however, is exclusive for Phase One XF + IQ and Sony cameras.
 For Nikon and Canon cameras you need Live View to make it work.